GB&I 10 – 14 USA

 It was also the first time a home GB&I match had been played in September.
 The Amateur Championship at Ganton and Scarborough North Cliff G.C.’s was moved and played the following week to accommodate the touring U.S.A. team.
 A future Walker Cup star, Gary Wolstenholme (1995-2005 inc.), was the champion but missed out on selection due to the sequencing of the two events.
 The Amateur was again played in early September in 1992 before returning the following year to early June where it has stayed ever since.

 Jim Stuart the reigning U.S. Mid-Amateur champion was not selected by the visitors.
-He would retain the title a few weeks later backing the U.S.A. as if to emphasise the oversight.
+He would retain the title a few weeks later back in the U.S.A. as if to emphasise the oversight.

 Well known professional golfers Andrew Coltart, David Duval, Gary Evans, Padraig Harrington, Phil Mickelson, and Paul McGinley all competed in this match.